MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-to-azure.md

 Select the account -> **Settings** -> **Delete this account**.

-The account will be permanently deleted in 90 days.
+The account is permanently deleted in 90 days.

 ## Next steps